 Faculty in each of 4 applied areas (Keyboard, Voice, Strings, and Winds-Brass-Percussion) will hold two Area Performance Classes each quarter.
 Attendance at these classes is mandatory.

 Classes are designed to provide students the opportunity to:

 - to perform works in progress, regardless of level, in an informal atmosphere and receive constructive comments from their peers and from faculty,

 - to present performances of finished pieces, regardless of level, to be considered for the Applied Music Recital.

 Area Classes are also ideal opportunities for constructive exchanges between students and faculty who ordinarily would not see each other in lessons or Studio Classes.

 Faculty in each area will select student performers for the Applied Music Recital based upon performances in Area Classes.

 Applied Music Recital

 Students are selected by faculty for this end-of-quarter recital based on performances in Area Classes.
 The Recital is intended to reflect the best student performances for that quarter, regardless of repertoire level.
 The Applied Music Recital generally occurs on Thursday at 4:10 in the 10th week of each quarter.

 During Finals Week of each quarter all applied music students perform in an informal setting and receive feedback from faculty.
 Students should consult with their teachers in deciding what to present at hearings.
 Finished works, pieces “in progress,” teachnical studies and occasionally even scales are acceptable.
-By ninth week of the quarter sign-up sheets will be posted on the bulletin board outside the Department Office (FAB 129) for students to reserve Hearing times during Finals week.
-Students receive written comments from faculty at the conclusion of their hearings.
+By ninth week of the quarter an email will be sent to students to reserve Hearing times during Finals week online.
+Students receive written comments from faculty at the conclusion of their hearings via email.